 - 4.12 Don’t Make These Food Mistakes

 So can sleep be considered the fountain of youth?
-We think so.
-Read on to find out why.
+We think so, so read on to find out why.

 The First Three Hours of Sleep

 During the first three hours of sleep, your body produces human growth hormone.
-Commonly associated with steroid use and cheating in the sports world, human growth hormone is produced naturally in the body in the pituitary gland.
-It plays a crucial role in growth and development, cell regeneration and maintaining healthy tissue – including that of the brain, skin and other vital organs.
+Commonly associated with steroid use and cheating in the sports world, the human growth hormone is produced naturally in the body in the pituitary gland.
+It plays a crucial role in growth and development, cell regeneration, and maintaining healthy tissue – including that of the brain, skin, and other vital organs.

-Once human growth hormone is secreted, it remains active in the bloodstream, where it is converted into growth factors in the liver.
+Once the human growth hormone is secreted, it remains active in the bloodstream, where it is converted into growth factors in the liver.
 The most critical growth factor is IGF-1, which promotes growth in each cell of the body.
-You need growth hormone in the body for better mood, improved hair health, muscle strength, bone density, increased energy, body weight maintenance and of course, good skin.
+You need growth hormones in the body for better mood, improved hair health, muscle strength, bone density, increased energy, body weight maintenance, and of course, good skin.

 The Next Two Hours

 During the next two hours of your sleep, your body releases melatonin.
 As we all know, melatonin is a hormone responsible for sleep and regulating your circadian rhythm – your sleep/wake cycle.
 However, did you know that melatonin also acts as an antioxidant that helps protect your skin from free radical damage?

 According to an article published in Dermato Endocrinology, solar irradiation, which is exposed to UV light from the sun, is one of the main environmental stressors for your skin.
 Spending too much time in the sun, especially without SPF, causes free radical damage in your skin and body, resulting in premature aging, including age spots (or sunspots), fine lines, wrinkles, and dry skin.
 The research suggests that since melatonin acts as an antioxidant, it protects cellular DNA from free radical damage.